 It is strictly forbidden to copy in full or in part text, photos or the work of others without reference to the original source.

-Should an illegal reproduction be found, the Disciplinary Board will automatically seize the record and will apply a penalty which may lead to exclusion from the training course.
+Should an illegal reproduction be found, the Disciplinary Board will automatically seize the record and will apply a penalty which may lead to exclusion from the path.

-Similarly, should a case of cheating or reproduction of the work of another student be identified, the Disciplinary Board will automatically seize the file and will apply a penalty which may lead to exclusion from the course.
+Similarly, should a case of cheating or reproduction of the work of another Student be identified, the Disciplinary Board will automatically seize the file and will apply a penalty which may lead to exclusion from the path.

 3.5 Prohibition of Violence and Respect for Others

 OpenClassrooms has a zero-tolerance approach to any behaviour deemed to be abusive, slanderous, xenophobic, racist,defamatory, obscene, sexist, homophobic, threatening, illegal or generally unacceptable.
 Such behaviour will immediately trigger disciplinary proceedings, resulting in a potential exclusion from the path according to the decision of the Disciplinary Board, as well as possible criminal proceedings.

 The following parties may be members of the Disciplinary Board:

 - Head of Learning (Chair of the Disciplinary Board)